PuPy-Python/mentorship-app/README.md

 ## Testing

-To run the tests, use pytest, such as with `pipenv run pytest`.
-This will run all tests written in typical Django style, as well as all other tests.
-For info on running pytest-style Django tests, see https://pytest-django.readthedocs.io/en/latest/tutorial.html .
+To run the tests, run `make test` (no pipenv).
+This will run `pytest` with coverage, including all tests written in typical Django style, as well as all other tests.
+For info on writing pytest-style Django tests, see https://pytest-django.readthedocs.io/en/latest/tutorial.html .